 In Retriever, our analysts work with large amounts of data every day, and we use artificial intelligence (AI), or machine learning for two main purposes that are closely used against each other:

 - One is that with AI we can do completely different types of analyzes than we can with traditional methods.
 This in turn can lead to us being able to bring new insight and business understanding to our customers.
 With this, we can further increase the value of understanding and measurement in PR and communication, which is our main focus.
+Read more about the benefits of measuring and analyzing the results of your communication and PR efforts here.
 In addition, it also opens doors for other types of customers who can find valuable insight into our data material, for example for those who work with brand and strategy.

 - The second main purpose is that we utilize machine learning to make the job more efficient for our analysts, so that they too can analyze larger amounts of data and focus more on the qualitative work.